If your Facebook business page success seems elusive, you’ve come to the right place. This post has practical, powerful Facebook marketing strategies.

 There is a blogging consultant I absolutely love working with who has taught me this.
 Sarah of NDC FullCircle advocates for identifying your ideal reader and then catering all of your content based on what you identify.
 So for me, my ideal reader is a parent or child advocate that is looking for positive parenting solutions, play-based learning activities, and/ or is looking to discuss the subject, but also has a bit of a sense of humour when it comes to parenting too.
 (And yes, I know topics about blogging don’t exactly fit into that.
 Shhhhhh!
 I won’t tell if you won’t).

 In knowing my ideal reader, the sponsored content and ads I accept on my page, blog posts I write, the memes I create and the content I share should all be centred around what my readers want.
-In having a vision, everything share becomes so clear and so much easier to figure out.
+In having a vision, everything share becomes clearer and easier to figure out.

 2. Watch pages in your insights and share their trending content.